A Man, A Plan, A Canal — Trust

 And just like that, the same energy I credit for my ability to feel deeply, create divinely, and live artistically became a permission slip for the worst spiral of all time (wow, it even exists in that exaggeration).

 At this point, things were looking really grim.
-I wasn’t even sure if I’d make it to Brazil at all, based on the emails telling me to allow ten days before my flight for processing—I had four.
+I wasn’t even sure if I’d make it to Brazil at all, based on the emails telling me to allow ten days before my flight for processing—I had only four.
 Everything I had left “for later” suddenly started demanding attention now.

 So Wednesday morning, I had no choice but to press the big red button: call my life coach.

-So naturally… we talked about trust.
+So naturally, we discussed trust.

-I haven’t talked much about it: long distance.
+I haven’t shared much about it: long distance.
 Honestly, it’s been really wonderful, and I know you don’t hear that much.
 Is it ideal to be a continent away from your person?
 No. But does harmony, connection, growth, and most importantly presence still exist?
 Absolutely.

 I truly think long distance has given me the space to create harmony with Mr. International.
 Because we met at this specific time in life, we’ve had to be observers of each other’s worlds.
 When I was in Barcelona for the end of summer, my only obligation was to travel, dance, model, and write.
 Awesome life?
 Yes.
 Real life?
 No. And what’s the slow death of any relationship?
 An inaccurate expectation of reality, an idea of something, not its true form.